-The Counseling and Wellness Center (CWC) strive to create an institutional culture of support and awareness by providing holistic programs and services to students, faculty, and staff.
+The Counseling and Wellness Center (CWC) strives to create an institutional culture of support and awareness by providing holistic programs and services to students, faculty, and staff.
 We deliver equitable services by creating a safe and inclusive environment to the CCM community.
-Through a wellness approach, counselors will partner with students to identify goals and skills that will help them become successful in and out of the classroom.
+Through a wellness approach, counselors will partner with students to identify goals and strengthen skills that will help them become successful in and out of the classroom.

 Meet our Counselors

-Tannia Dominguez, MA, LAC
+Tannia Dominguez, MA, LPC

 “Happiness can be found even in the darkest times, if one only remembers to turn on the light.”Â Â -Albus Dumbledore

-Tannia is a board-certified Licensed Associate Counselor in NJ.
+Tannia is a board-certified Licensed Professional Counselor in NJ.
 She is a bilingual mental health clinician who has worked in outpatient and intensive outpatient settings.
 Tannia obtained both her B.A. and M.A. degrees from Montclair State University.
 While there, she completed a graduate assistantship in the office of Hispanic Serving Initiatives, a position that influenced her passion for working with students in a higher education setting.
 She works closely with Latinx populations by creating a dialogue exploring the shared culture, language, and heritage.
 Tannia hopes to continue raising mental health awareness in marginalized communities by provided safe spaces where the diversity of the CCM community can be celebrated.

 Lisa Volante, MA, LPC